Snowshoe design features and our list of Snowshoe and Snowshoeing equipment manufacturers

 Snowshoes have come along way from their origins of rawhide netting over a hardwood frame but their purpose remains the same: distribute the weight of the person over a larger area so that their feet do not sink deep into the snow.

 Snowshoes are most often used on their own but can be used in conjunction with skiing or snowboarding for enabling back country ascents.

-Snowshoe manufacturers are now providing a broad array of snowshoes for racing, off trail floatation in deep snow, mountaineering, narrow steps, kids sizes, etc.
+Snowshoe manufacturers are now providing a broad array for racing, off trail flotation in deep snow, mountaineering, narrow steps, kids sizes, etc.

 durability: materials and construction.
 Heavier (weight of person and gear) and stronger individuals will require a more durable snowshoe.